andrasq/node-qhttp/Readme.md

 Similar to `request`, but without the added complexity and 2x faster making back-to-back calls.

+QHttp auto-detects the request body and encodes it accordingly:  strings as-is as `text/plain`, Buffers as-is as `application/octet-stream`, all else encoded with JSON.stringify as `application/json`.
+The response is not decoded, it is returned in a Buffer (or left to the caller; see below).

 Included

 - `HttpClient` - quick little web request caller